ndipenoch/Theory-of-Algorithms-Project/README.md

 intermediate hash value and an accompanying message block, propagate through the compression function.
 They described the integer difference (−1, 0 or +1) in every bit of the intermediate working states Qt and even specific values for some bits.</br>
 Also, the setting of digital certificates is not entirely safe as Lenstra and de Weger[11] presented two colliding X.509 certificates with different public keys, but with identical signatures from a Certificate Authority.
 Although as they contain the same identity there is no realistic abuse scenario.
 <h4>Running Time</h4>
 The MD5 message-digest algorithm  was designed to be fast and it is.
-This is demonstrated as seen in the image below when the Running Time is compared to SHA256 Algorithm by D Rachmawati1, J T Tarigan1 and A B C Ginting,[9] in section 3.3.</br>
+This is demonstrated as seen in the image below when the running time is compared to SHA256 algorithm by D Rachmawati1, J T Tarigan1 and A B C Ginting,[9] in section 3.3.</br>
  <p align="center">
   <img width="460" height="300" src="https://github.com/ndipenoch/Theory-of-Algorithms-Project/blob/master/runningTime.PNG">
 </p>
 <p align="center">
   <b>Conclusion</b><br/>
 </p>
 The MD5 message-digest algorithm is simple to implement, and provides a "fingerprint" or message digest of a message of arbitrary length.
 It is conjectured that the difficulty of coming up with two messages having the same message digest is on the order of 2^64 operations, and that the difficulty of coming up with any message having a given message digest is on the order of 2^128 operations.
 The MD5 algorithm has been carefully scrutinized for weaknesses.
 It is, however, a relatively new algorithm and further security analysis is of course justified, as is the case with any new proposal of this sort.
 <p align="center">
   <b> References</b><br/>
 </p>